-This standard defines the common requirements for the intervention of structure.
+This standard for intervention of structures defines the intervention requirements that are common to various types of structure.

-[Commentary] In order for a structure to continue to satisfy specified performance requirements throughout its design service life, appropriate maintenance is required after the structure is put into service, in addition to appropriate design and proper construction.
+[Commentary] In order for a structure to continue to meet specified performance requirements throughout its design service life, appropriate maintenance is required after the structure is put into service, in addition to appropriate design and proper construction.
 Maintenance of a structure involves evaluating its performance based on information obtained through inspections and, if restoration or improvement of performance is judged to be necessary, undertaking necessary intervention work.
 This standard defines the requirements common to various intervention methods that should be met in the intervention of structures composed of steel and concrete.

 When a structure is repaired, it is necessary not only to apply various repair methods, such as crack repair, patching repair, surface treatment, replacement of missing parts and addition of parts, for the purpose of restoring its performance to the originally specified level, but also to reduce the effects of those factors that cause the deterioration of the performance.
-In the strengthening of a structure, it is necessary to apply various strengthening methods, such as addition of sections, replacement and addition of members, addition of support points, addition of reinforcing materials and introduction of prestress, so that the specified performance requirements are met regardless of the initial performance level, as well as to check that the strengthened structure meets the specified performance requirements by means of an appropriate verification method.
+In the strengthening of a structure, it is necessary to apply various strengthening methods, such as addition of sections, replacement and addition of members, addition of support points, addition of reinforcing materials and introduction of stress, so that the specified performance requirements are met regardless of the initial performance level, as well as to check that the strengthened structure meets the specified performance requirements by means of an appropriate verification method.